Download the jLog User’s Guide (PDF)

 The Contest ID menu can be tailored; i.e. to only contain the IDs you actually use.
 Select or deselect individual IDs.

-Use one view for normal operation, one for contest operation, etc.
+Use one view for normal operation, one for contest operation, etc. Note that the three views operate on the same set of chosen flexible columns.

 This opens the Entry form to allow entry of new QSOs.